Authentication Web

 The Reporting menu contains several helpful reports.
 Browse through the available tabs to view the reports.

-• Statistics: From the Statistics tab you can view completed enrollments, completed authentications, as well as text message activity (such as notifications, or Mobile Code (SMS) usage).
+• Usage: From the Usage tab you can view completed enrollments, completed authentications, as well as text message activity (such as notifications, or Mobile Code (SMS) usage).

-• System Events: From the System Events tab you can view the log operations by uReset .
+• System Events: From the System Events tab you can view the log operations performed by uReset.
 The displayed information, warnings, and errors, are intended for administrators who are responsible for troubleshooting the system.
-Click Find for a complete list of activities.
+Click Find without any filtering information for a complete list of activities.
 Alternatively, filter the activities by type, severity, dates, user, event name, and activity id.
 The results will be displayed.
 You can click on each event for more details, including troubleshooting information.

-You can see the status of your uReset subscription, including enabled features and identity services from the Subscription tab.
+You can see the status of your uReset subscription, including enabled features and identity services from the Subscriptions tab.
 You can also see usage statistics including completed authentication by month, and all time.

 Domains